lbormann/darts-gif/README.md

 # AUTODARTS-GIF

-Autodarts-gif displays your favorite images accordingly to the state of a https://autodarts.io game.
-A running instance of https://github.com/lbormann/autodarts-caller is needed that sends the thrown points from https://autodarts.io to this application.
+Autodarts-gif displays images accordingly to the state of a https://autodarts.io game.
+A running instance of https://github.com/lbormann/autodarts-caller is needed that sends thrown points from https://autodarts.io to this application.

 Tested on Windows 10 & 11 Pro x64, Python 3.9.7